 Full Automation with Email Archiving

 With email archiving, your organization will be able to automatically capture, preserve and protect all inbound, outbound and internal messages, together with their metadata and attachments.
 A complex indexing system will allow you to access the archive and locate a specific email or thread quickly and easily.
 Apart from enabling you to recover lost or accidentally deleted emails, email archiving will accelerate your audit response and guarantee a smooth eDiscovery process.
 When it comes to regulatory compliance, email archiving solutions allow you to define and set various data retention policies and assign user roles and permissions to staff members.
 By doing so, you can prevent unauthorized access to your company’s sensitive information, specify retention periods and automatic deletion of data after a policy expires.
-Most importantly, you’ll have the peace of mind that every single one of your messages, be it email or your corporate social media account, is safely stored in a tamper-proof repository that you can simply set and forget.Automatic email archiving gives you the peace of mind that every single one of you messages is safely… Click To Tweet
+Most importantly, you’ll have the peace of mind that every single one of your messages, be it email or your corporate social media account, is safely stored in a tamper-proof repository that you can simply set and forget.Automatic email archiving gives you the peace of mind that every single one of you messages is safely stored in a tamper-proof repository.
+Click To Tweet

 To learn more about the advantages of archiving email, read our white paper “The Top 10 Benefits of Email Archiving.”
 For hardware considerations, check out our eBook “5 Reasons to Choose an Archiving Appliance with Server Grade Hardware.”